 The above criteria are the standard evaluation criteria as they also appeared under Horizon 2020.
-A detailed description of their definitions in Horizon 2020 can be found here.
+A detailed description of their definitions can be found in annex D in the Horizon Europe General Annexes.

 For Marie Skłodowska-Curie Actions and the European Research Council, the evaluation criteria are set out under the relevant part of the main Work Programme.